vodaben/AWSLambdaTelegramBot/README.md

 ## Installation
 1. Git clone the repository.
+2. `npm install`
-2. Make change to `index.js` if you want to customize the message/function.
+3. Make change to `index.js` if you want to customize the message/function.
-3. Zip all files into ONE single ZIP file.
+4. Zip all files into ONE single ZIP file.
-4. Create Lambda function using the ZIP file.
+5. Create Lambda function using the ZIP file.
-5. On `Environment variables` select `Enable encryption helpers`.
+6. On `Environment variables` select `Enable encryption helpers`.
-6. Enter following details in `Environment variables` and click `Encrypt` for each value
+7. Enter following details in `Environment variables` and click `Encrypt` for each value
   - `channel`: The channel id/string (in `@channel_name` format) of the destination channel you want to receive the message.
   - `token`: The Bot API token.
 (Please check the document of BotFather from Telegram if you don't have one.)
-7. Test the Lambda function or setup triggers.
+8. Test the Lambda function or setup triggers.

 ## Remarks
 I am working on something more convenient.
 This version is something just do `that` job only.
 I think it is easy enough for everyone to just change the core part and do whatever you want.